Inca Trail tips for first-timers

 Not only was I able to change my personal trail experience, but by hiring a porter I was supporting a local family.
 Each trekker on the Inca Trail is obliged by law to sign up with a guided tour.
 While this includes a set number of porters who carry all campsite gear and food, you have the additional option to hire someone to help carry your personal belongings.
 These porters depend on this fee to help support their families.

 While each tour group varies greatly, there are specific companies that pride themselves on their ethical treatment of porters, providing them with clean uniforms and ensuring they receive a fair wage.
-Booking a tour with such companies can cost a bit more, but think about who that money is going to help.
+Booking your Inca Trail tour with such companies can cost a bit more, but think about who that money is going to help.

 Select your gear